History of Limbuwan: Queen Padmidhata Induraj Rajeswari Sabitra Sen (1706–25)

 The kings ruling nine Kingdoms of Limbuwan at that time were, Chemjong King, Pasenama King, Lingdom King, Khewa King, Sukmi King, Makkhim King, Vaji King, Gabha King, and Shah Hang King.
-They were titled Roy by the Sen Kings of Morang, Roy was equivalent of King.
+They were titled Raya by the Sen Kings of Morang, Raya was equivalent of King.

 Another war of revenge broke out with the united forces of Limbuwan under the command of Chemjong King and the Nawab of Purnea at Jalal Garh.
 The Limbuwan forces were victorious; their leaders established the boundary at Jalal Gurh in the south.

 The kings of Limbuwan decided to bring the capital city of Morang back to Bijaypur from Chanjitpur.
 They placed Queen Padmidhata Indurajrajeswari on the throne of Bijaypur.
 The same Khebang dynasty kings of Phedap served as prime minister of Morang and other Limbus served as ministers and chautariayas.

 In 1721, about fifteen years after the War of Revenge with the Nawabs of Purnea, Limbuwan established friendly and trading relations with the kingdom of Purnea in the south.
 King Pasenama, who was also a minister of Morang, went to Purnea and established the bilateral relationship.